 Depending on your industry, employee preferences and job functions, one workplace design might be a better fit for your office than the other.
 For instance, Dan Zakai, CEO and co-founder of Mindspace, suggested that while a more collaborative team might perform well in an open layout, many employees benefit from some sort of privacy, like the addition of private offices and other privacy solutions (i.e. phone booths and one-on-one rooms).

 Bill Himmelstein, CEO of commercial real estate brokerage Tenant Advisory Group, said the goal for improving your company's productivity is to give employees a working environment in which they can accomplish as much as possible.

-"Sometimes it's more collaborative in nature, and other times it is [finding] some quiet space and [staying] heads down for a while.
-Either way, an office space should be adaptable, support the company's culture and … serve as a place where employees and partners alike want to spend time."
+"Sometimes it's more collaborative in nature, and other times it is [finding] some quiet space and [staying] heads down for a while," he told Business News Daily.
+"Either way, an office space should be adaptable, support the company's culture, and … serve as a place where employees and partners alike want to spend time."

-Himmelstein outlined pros of open offices:
+Zakai and Himmelstein outlined the pros and cons of open offices.

 - Opportunity for collaboration and innovation

 - Increased manager accessibility and sense of transparency

 - More affordable option (less square footage per employee)

 - Noise and distractions, which can hinder productivity and/or disrupt work-life balance

 - Lack of privacy for phone calls and one-on-one meetings